Point Loma Nazarene University MFT Program: Comprehensive Profile and Student Fit Analysis

 Official Degree Name: Master of Arts in Clinical Counseling (MACC).
 The integrated curriculum is designed to meet California BBS educational requirements for both LMFT and LPCC licensure without requiring students to select between the two.

-Campus Locations: Face-to-face instruction is delivered at the PLNU Mission Valley Regional Center in San Diego, California.
+Campus Location: Face-to-face instruction is delivered at the PLNU Mission Valley Regional Center in San Diego, California.
 The online format is delivered remotely with no residency requirement.
 Prospective students should confirm the current Mission Valley address directly with the program.
+See the Point Loma Nazarene University home page.

 Modality: Two formats are offered.
 The face-to-face format meets in person at the Mission Valley Regional Center two evenings per week.
 The online format combines synchronous Zoom sessions (typically one to three days per week) with asynchronous coursework.

-Licensure Track: Dual LMFT and LPCC.
+Licensure Track: California LMFT and LPCC (dual).
 The program's integrated curriculum is designed to meet California BBS educational requirements for both LMFT and LPCC licensure simultaneously; students are not required to choose between the two.

 Accreditation: Regional institutional accreditation through the WASC Senior College and University Commission (WSCUC).
 Program-specific accreditation through COAMFTE or CACREP is not currently held per the program's public materials.
 The program states that it complies with California BBS educational requirements for LMFT and LPCC licensure.